My Old Lady (film): Plot

 Mathias/'Jim', a down-and-out New Yorker, travels to Paris planning to sell the large, valuable apartment in a coveted area he has inherited from his estranged father.
 Once there, he discovers an old woman, Mathilde, living in the apartment with her daughter Chloé.

-Jim quickly learns that the apartment is a "viager" — an ancient French system for buying and selling property — meaning he will not actually be in possession of it until Mathilde dies.
+Jim quickly learns that the apartment is a "viager" – an ancient French system for buying and selling property – meaning he will not actually be in possession of it until Mathilde dies.
 Until then he owes her a life annuity of €2,400 a month.
-All this is a surprise to him, as his father never told him and Jim had communication problems with the French lawyer, who doesn't speak English.
+All this is a surprise to him, as his father never told him and Jim had communication problems with the French lawyer, who does not speak English.

 Jim has no money and no place to live, but Mathilde will allow him to stay in the apartment with her if he pays rent.
 However, to pay for the next life annuity payment, he takes and sells furniture from the apartment and also asks a prospective buyer of his contract for advance payments.

-Inquiring after Mathilde's health her doctor/English student tells Jim she's in excellent health.
-Chatting over dinner, he learns she also barters English lessons with the fishmonger.
-Mathilde asks him if he visited there over the years, but he hadn't as his mother considered it to be enemy territory.
+Inquiring after Mathilde's health her doctor, one of her English students, tells Jim she is in excellent health.
+Chatting over dinner, he learns she also trades English lessons with the fishmonger.
+Mathilde asks him if he had visited France over the years, but he had not as his mother considered it to be enemy territory.

-The next day, Jim invites Chloé and hotelier Francois Roy to a café as he wants to discuss possibly selling part of the house by dividing it into two apartments.
-Neither likes the idea, so Jim asks for a modest retainer while he considers Roy's offer (his way of getting a bit of cash).
+The next day, Jim invites Chloé and developer François Roy to a café as he wants to discuss possibly selling part of the house by dividing it into two apartments.
+Neither likes the idea, so Jim asks for a modest deposit while he considers Roy's offer (his way of getting some cash).